 The last major eruptions of Turrialba Volcano were

 from 1864 to 1868.
-Of its three craters, the central one is the deepest and
+Of its three craters, the central one is the deepest

-most active, presenting two conic structures with sulfuric steam and vapors.
+most active, presenting two conic structures with sulfuric steam and

 OVISCORI-UNA maintains a permanent montioring station at the volcano.

-in southeast Costa Rica, Turrialba is a large, densely forested
+Located in southeast Costa Rica, Turrialba is a large, densely forested

 stratovolcano*.
-Three well-defined craters lie in the upper section
+Three well-defined craters lie in the upper section of

-of a broad summit depression.
-Turrialba has been quiet since a series
+a broad summit depression.
+Turrialba has been quiet since a series of

-of explosive eruptions in the 19th century that featured intermittent
+explosive eruptions in the 19th century that featured intermittent

 pyroclastic* flows.
 Fumarole* activity continues at the summit craters.